-Eman spent time in the lab when she was a senior at the University of the Sciences Philadelphia (USP), and is spending the Spring semester working in the lab on an independent study project.
-Eman is new to bench research and is getting acquainted with fundamental techniques in molecular microbiology.
+Eman spent time in the lab when she was a senior at the University of the Sciences Philadelphia (USP), and spent the Spring semester of 2020 working in the lab on an independent study project.
+Eman was new to bench research and spent her time getting acquainted with fundamental techniques in molecular microbiology.
 Unfortunately, this work was cut short by the COVID19 pandemic, and Eman was accepted into a Postbac program at WashU.

-Olivia is a PhD student in the lab and is a member of the Microbiology, Virology and Parasitology (MVP) Graduate group and spent her 2nd rotation with us.
+Olivia is a PhD student in the lab and is a member of the Microbiology, Virology and Parasitology (MVP) Graduate group.
 Olivia’s project is focused on the development of Selective Whole Genome Amplification (SWGA) to study the skin-dwelling parasite, Leishmania braziliensis.
 She will test whether specially designed primer sets are capable of selectively amplifying L. braziliensis DNA even in the presence of substantial human DNA contamination.
 If successful, this would constitute a breakthrough for the leishmania research field that would allow researchers to amplify whole L. braziliensis genomes directly from patient material to carry out population genetic studies of this important pathogen, without the need to culture or enrich parasites.

 Wojtek joined the lab in November of 2019 as our first bona fide programmer.
 He came to us from the Sanger Institute, where he served as the primary developer of Wormbase paraSite.
 His role on our team is to advance our microbiomeDB project, and he works closely with the larger VEuPathDB team that is our partner in this effort.
 Wojtek has loaded large enteric disease datasets in microbiomeDB, developed private user workspaces that allow users to directly upload and analyze their own data, and he is currently developing new tools for handling shotgun metagenomic data.